dansmyers/IntroToCS/Projects/2-Vignettes/README.md

 ## Don't Use Functions (Yet)

-We'll be talking about functions while you're working on this assignment. **Don't** use any functions or `def` statements in this project; I want you to practie using `if` statements and making choices.
+We'll be talking about functions while you're working on this assignment. **Don't** use any functions or `def` statements in this project; I want you to practice using `if` statements and making choices.
 We'll save those for the next project.

 ## Submission